FollowCoin/followcoin-contract/audit.md

 ## JavaScript review

  1. Setup JavaScript/Solidity linters, such as eslint, advantages:
-    1. keeping your code style consistent
+      1. Keeping your code style consistent
       2. Spotting potential errors and bad patterns (duplicate variables, unreachable code or invalid regular expressions)
       3. Saving time (you might uncover a bug or two on early stages, before they even reach runtime) on a side note: use prettier, it is a tool that will help you with formatting your code.
 You can run prettier from command line or use it at pre commit hook
  2. Add truffle as dependency and write scripts for it, so the developers won&#39;t need to install it globally
  3. Use ES Next features such as
     - let and const instead of var for variable declarations
     - function default parameters
     - template literals